ARTICLE I - MEMBERSHIP

 (f) while a trustee and during the 5 years immediately before becoming a trustee, not be convicted of or have plead guilty to a felony or first degree misdemeanor;

-(g) while a trustee and during the 3 years immediately before becoming a trustee, not be an employee of the Cooperative;
+(g) while a trustee and during the 3 years immediately before becoming a trustee and 3 years after serving as a trustee, not be an employee of the Cooperative;

-As used in these bylaws a “related individual” includes mother, father, grandmother, grandfather, grandchild, husband, wife, son, daughter, sister, brother, aunt, uncle, niece, nephew, mother-in-law, father-in-law, sister-in-law, brother-in-law, son-in-law, daughter-in-law, half sibling and step relations.
+As used in these bylaws a “related individual” includes mother, father, grandmother, grandfather, grandchild, spouse, son, daughter, sister, brother, aunt, uncle, niece, nephew, mother-in-law, father-in-law, sister-in-law, brother-in-law, son-in-law, daughter-in-law, including through step and adoptive kin.

 Notwithstanding any of the foregoing provisions of this section regarding related individual relationships, no incumbent trustee shall lose eligibility to remain a trustee or to be re-elected as a trustee if he or she becomes a related individual of another incumbent trustee or of a Cooperative employee because of a marriage to which he or she was not a party.